Skip to content

 Artificial Intelligence

-• Yes: The unauthorized use of Artificial Intelligence is a violation of the Academic Integrity Code unless the faculty member has authorized the use of AI in their course and on that assignment.
-It would be considered "Cheating: Using, attempting to use, or giving unauthorized assistance or materials in an effort to gain academic advantage"
+• It depends: The unauthorized use of Artificial Intelligence is a violation of the Academic Integrity Code unless the faculty member has authorized the use of AI in their course and on that assignment.
+It would be considered "Cheating: Using, attempting to use, or giving unauthorized assistance or materials in an effort to gain academic advantage" In the absence of guidance from faculty, students should consider that their primary role is to learn through course assignments and activities, and using AI should enhance, not get in the way of their learning.

 • Ask your course instructor.
 They will decide if you can use Artificial Intelligence to help you complete any assignments.
 When you ask, be sure to explain exactly how you plan to use the service.
 The professor may restrict the use of Artificial Intelligence services much like how in some cases a professor may restrict certain sources like Wikipedia when completing research assignments or scientific calculators when completing certain math and science assignments.
 If you do use an Artificial Intelligence service, be sure to cite your work if you take statements from the service and plan to use them in your assignment submission.